28 March 2022

 The end-use of loan money will decide whether tax should be levied on a personal loan or not.
 This is due to the lack of direct mention of tax relaxations on personal loans interest rate and principal in the income-tax act.

 Another key factor here is the source of your loan be it a traditional source or an instant personal loan app.
-The principal of a personal loan can become taxable or non-taxable depending on the source from which you acquire the loan.
+The principal of a personal loan can become taxable or non-taxable, depending on the source from which you acquire the loan.

-If you take a personal loan from a bank, NBFCs, other legally approved financial institution or applied for personal loans online using an instant loan app.
-However, if the amount is borrowed from a friend, relative or other non-professional lending sources, it is viewed as your income and is added to your gross income at the time of income-tax calculations.
+The rule is the same if you apply for personal loans online using an instant loan app.
+However, if the amount is borrowed from a friend, relative or other non-professional lending sources, it is viewed as your income.
+Such income is added to your gross income at the time of income-tax calculations.